saieva/saieva.github.io/_posts/2025-03-14-Remote-Working-Resources.markdown

 Managing a distributed team is hard.
 And it's not easy working with a manager, or with colleagues, you've only met on video meetings.
 As individuals, the challenges of remote work strain our abilities to effectively collaborate.
-As managers and leaders striving to build top-notch environments and experiences for their teams, remote scenarios are reshaping expectations for traditional ways of working.
+As managers and leaders striving to build top-notch environments and experiences for our teams, remote scenarios are reshaping expectations for traditional ways of working.
 We can't expect these challenges to resolve on their own.
 Individuals will need skills and methods to collaborate effectively.
 Teams will need a game-plan to keep everyone on the same page.